GenesisBlockchain/challenge-for-fullstack-developers/README.md

    - Add a logout button that redirects to the login page.
    - Make the page responsive for mobile and desktop devices.
 7. Create the express server with the relevant APIs for the frontend to connect to.
+   - Add routes that deal with these functionality
+    - Creating
+    - Reading
+    - Updating
+    - Deleting
-8. When you are done, send us the link to your GitHub repository with a clear readme file and any other details required for us to run the app
+9. When you are done, send us the link to your GitHub repository with a clear readme file and any other details required for us to run the app

 ## Bonus
-Bonus points for adding a search bar in the admin dashboard to search for products.
+Bonus points for adding a search bar in the admin dashboard to search for tasks.

-Deployment to see the working website
+Have a link to the deployed web app that is functional and available for use.